Young no-hits Rockies over 6 innings in Arizona’s 5-3 win

+When the very next pitch broke up the no-hitter, Lovullo heard it from the fans behind the Diamondbacks’ dugout — over and over for three innings.

+“I can probably say to them, ‘I know I’m and idiot, but you don’t have to tell me 15 times,” Lovullo said.
+“I heard it the first time.”

-PHOENIX (AP) — Alex Young tossed six no-hit innings in his second career start, Eduardo Escobar had three RBIs and the Arizona Diamondbacks completed a three-game sweep with a 5-3 win over the Colorado Rockies on Sunday.
+Limited by a pitch count, Young tossed six no-hit innings in his second career start before being pulled in Arizona’s 5-3 win over the Colorado Rockies on Sunday.

+Young has bounced between the minors, the bullpen and the rotation, so Lovullo and his coaching staff opted to replace him after six innings despite the no-hitter on the line.

+“It’s very painful,” Lovullo said.
+“When people in back of me are screaming things at me for three innings, it makes it even more painful.
+I’m very aware of it, but it’s part of the game.

 Young (2-0) was stellar in his Chase Field debut, allowing one batter over the minimum after walking Tony Wolters in the third inning.